-All real-money players on PokerStars can get one free Step 1 Power Path ticket every day, provided they generate at least $0.01 in rake on a given day (cash games or tournaments).
+All players at Blue and Bronze Chest tiers on PokerStars can get one free Step 1 Power Path ticket every day, provided they generate at least $0.01 in rake on a given day (cash games or tournaments).
 To ensure you receive your free tickets, follow these steps:

 For the most part, Step 1 awards entry into Step 2, which is a $1 Sit and Go or a $1.50 MTT.
 However, there is a small chance you will immediately win one of the major prizes — a Bronze, Silver, or Gold ticket (see below).

 Your Step 2 ticket will gain entry into either a $1 16-player Sit & Go or a $1.50 MTT, depending on which ticket you win in Step 1.
 Either way, the winners will receive $11 tickets for the Step 3 MTT.
 This awards entries to the fourth and final step of Power Path.